West coast Tour

 Day 7, Tullah - Cradle Mountain (B/L)

-We will drive you the first 20 km up the Murchinson Highway, than you can cycle the hilly retst to the tourist icon Cradle Mountain National Park at 900 m altitude.
+We will drive you the first 20 km up the Murchinson Highway, than you can cycle the hilly rest to the tourist icon Cradle Mountain National Park at 900 m altitude.
 We will arrive at around noon.
 After lunch we can walk around romantic Dove Lake (about 2 hours) or do even longer walks.
-After lunch you can cycle again (more downhill than up), however there are some very steep sections where you can use our support vehicle if you like.
-The lovely B&B near Gowrie Park (where most of the guests stay) has fine views and has often been rated one of the best by previous guests.
 Cycling: 26 km (16 m), + Bus 20 km (12 m)

 Day 8, Cradle Mountain - Mole Creek (B/L):

 You can start by bike again though an open, almost alpine landscape (more downhill than up), however there are some very steep sections where you can use our support vehicle if you like.
 At lunch we will arrive at the small country town of Sheffield, where you can have a look at the many murals.
-Later it goes up an ddown on a quite narrow and windy road back into warmth to the small romantic village of Mole Creek.
-If time allows we could do a 40min return walk to the Alum Cliffs, visit the
+Later it goes up and down on a quite narrow and windy road back into warmth to the small romantic village of Mole Creek.
+If time allows we could do a 40 mins return walk to the Alum Cliffs, visit the

 honey farm in Cluddah (there are over 50 different types of honey) or an interesting animal park.
 Cycling: 68 km (42 m), + Bus 31 km (19 m)